 For those who like to swim but aren’t staying in a hotel with a pool, there are municipal swimming pools in many towns in the area, and in the summer you can find outdoor natural bathing pools in some areas that permit swimming.

 Another great feature is to look for in-house restaurants at hotels or B&B’s that makes life easier on nights when you want to stay in rather than head out in search of dinner.
-We had a lovely home cooked dinner our first night in the area at our little B&B La Rectoria de Sant Miquel de Pineda.
+We had a lovely home cooked dinner our very first night in the area at our cozy B&B La Rectoria de Sant Miquel de Pineda.

 For shoppers, you’ll find more choices in the larger cities and towns such as Olot (by far the largest city in the area and the best for shopping – the local city website can help you find local shops, restaurants serving local dishes, and locally made products), Ripoll, Llívia, and Puigcerdà.